cdpadilla42/chrisdpadilla.com/_posts/mvcinaspdotnet.md

 On the front-end side of things: Two things that make this a really delightful and smooth process are Razor Pages and Tag Helpers.

 My MVC experience up to this point has been with templating engines in Express.
-What they do well in my experience is making it dead simple to get data into the template.
+What they do well is make it dead simple to get data into the template.
 The limitation is flexibility and reactivity.
 (Especially coming from working mostly in React.)

 ASP.NET MVC apps have a really nice in between through these two tools.